Skip to main content

 Some metrics to keep an eye on:

-• Connected clients — sudden spikes might indicate connection leaks.
+• Connected clients — sudden spikes might indicate connection leaks in your application code.

 Common Mistakes and How to Avoid Them

-After running Redis in production across several projects, here are the patterns that cause the most grief:
+After running Redis in production across several projects over the years, here are the patterns that cause the most grief:

 1. Caching everything.
 Not all data benefits from caching.
-If a query is fast and data changes frequently, the overhead of cache management might outweigh the performance gain.
+If a query's already fast and data changes frequently, the overhead of cache management might outweigh the performance gain.
 Profile first, cache second.
+Always.

 2. No TTL on keys.
-I mentioned this earlier, but it bears repeating.
+I mentioned this earlier, but it bears repeating because I keep seeing it.
 Every cached key must have an expiration.
 No exceptions.
+Zero.

 3. Giant serialized objects.
-If you are caching a 500 KB JSON blob, you are probably doing something wrong.
+If you're caching a 500 KB JSON blob, you're probably doing something wrong.
 Cache smaller, more targeted pieces of data.
 Your network and memory will thank you.
+Your response times will too.

 5. Using KEYS command in production.
+Oh boy.
 The KEYS pattern command scans every key in the database and blocks the server while doing so.
-Use SCAN instead for production key iteration.
+On a Redis instance with millions of keys, this can lock everything up for seconds.
+Use SCAN instead.

 // BAD — blocks Redis